MRWH1TE117/passenger-counter-app/README.md

 ## License

-You can add a license of your choice (for example, `MIT`).
-If no license file is present, contact the repository owner to confirm reuse terms.
+Will be added soon.

 ## Contact

-If you need help adapting the app (adding persistence, analytics, or deployment instructions), open an issue or contact the repository owner.
+If you need help adapting the app (adding persistence, analytics, or deployment instructions), open an issue or contact me directly.

 ---

-Generated README for a small passenger counter web app.
-If you want, I can:

-- translate this README to Polish;
-- add example JavaScript to persist the counter to `localStorage`;
-- add a short demo `index.html` and `main.js` if they are missing.

-# passenger-counter-app